MusicMeier/restaurant-frontend/README.md

 <img src="https://i.imgur.com/o49TYwV.png"/>
-<h1>mysteryEAT</h1>
+<h1>mysterEAT</h1>
 An app to help you decide where to eat on a whim.
 <br></br>
 <h2>General Info</h2>
 <p>
-Studio Ghibli Film Finder & Friend Zone is a CLI application that allows users to create a profile, discover Studio Ghibli films and read their descriptions, add films to their favorites and view them.<br>
+mysterEAT is a cutting-edge single-page web-based application that allows users to discover Denver's premier restaurants through an extensive catalog spanning your favorite cuisines.
+How do we do this you ask?! mysteryEAT delivers a user experience catering to our inner spontaneity by offering users the opportunity to be surprised with a random restaurant suggestion.
+Additionally, users have the ability to search through the catalog with our cuisine search algorithm.
+Our mission is to become your app of choice when deciding what to eat with loved ones feels like a mystery.<br>
-<br>"Let's Lose Our Way, Together." :heart:</br>
+<br>:heart:</br>
 </p>

 <h2>Inspiration</h2>